 - Add a cup of lemon juice to your wash water to have kurtis smelling wonderfully fragrant.
 However, lemon juice has bleaching capabilities, so use it only on white cotton kurtis.

 - Dab rubbing alcohol on stubborn stains with a soft sponge or terry cloth to remove or lighten them at the very least.

 - Wash cotton kurtis with similar coloured clothes to avoid having whites and light-coloured kurtis turn an unwelcome hue!

 - Moth balls do a good job of chasing away bugs that nibble on fabric.
 However, they’re also toxic.
 Safe alternatives include cinnamon balls, lavender essential oil, and cedar chips.
 They keep insects at bay and guarantee your cotton kurtis smell wonderful!

 - Once you’re done ironing, hang cotton kurtis in the closet to prevent unattractive creases from forming.
 Sun them every couple of months in the winter to prevent moisture and odour from building up.
-You can wrap bulkier cotton anarkali kurtis and delicate designer ones in dust bags.
+You can wrap bulkier cotton anarkali kurtis and other delicate designer ethnic wear ones in dust bags.

 Some of your most cherished cotton kurtis may someday become treasured gifts for younger siblings and children.
 You owe it to them (and to yourself) to keep them looking beautiful.
 Care for yours like a pro with our handy guide and watch them give you years of wear.
 You can flaunt them with your choice of bottoms and footwear; they’re pretty versatile.
 Enjoy showing off perfectly maintained cotton kurtis and command attention with your trendy ensembles.